 Should your company place electrical and electronic equipment on the market that can be used in private households (b2c-equipment), you must also prove a so-called insolvency safe guarantee.

 - You can find detailed information how this proof of guarantee can be submitted here.

-- You can find detailed information on the prima facie evidence at.
+- You can find detailed information on the prima facie evidence and the take-back concept at.